God-Building: Revival of God-Building

 In February 1962, the "All-Union Conference on Scientific Propaganda" was held in Moscow.
 Among the ideas discussed it was suggested that "Religious people should be educated in the principles of communist morality and ethics, religious customs and traditions are to be replaced by religious feasts and rituals to satisfy the aesthetic and emotional needs of believers."

 In 1965, as Nikita Khrushchev's attack on religion had appeared to produce no effective results, more suggestions began to appear in the Soviet press that pseudo-religious rites should be instituted that would create a mystical link between people and the promised Communist society of the future, glorified in the labour of the present.
 The rites and services would be oriented to an utopian future promised by the Communist society.
 Events and days for glorifying Communism would be celebrated.
 Special temples with symbolic artistic ornaments would be built to glorify Communism as man's greatest achievement, with oratorios composed and performed in the temples.

 The new proponents of this God-Building scheme did not go as far as Lunacharsky and tried to avoid blatantly challenging Lenin's earlier rebuke.
 The theoretical discussion produced little of what it proposed, but it did lead the way to the introduction of special rituals being created in certain official events.
 For example, in 1966, an 'All-Union Day of the Agricultural Worker' was set up and based on rituals connected with St John the Baptist's Day.
 The new ceremonies were meant to help call people to the social, political, and ideological unity of society under socialism.
-In the Ukraine it was called the 'Holiday of the Hammer and Sickle', which is described:
+In Ukraine it was called the 'Holiday of the Hammer and Sickle', which is described: